 Many school Wi-Fi networks were originally deployed to provide coverage in specific classrooms, but not to support every student using their devices simultaneously throughout the school.
-In any deployment, assume that every student and teacher could be using their Apple device before, during, and after class—so you want to plan your infrastructure to accommodate that usage.
-You should build Wi-Fi networks that provide coverage in all physical spaces to accommodate for the density of devices used in those spaces.
+In any deployment, assume that every student and teacher could be using their Apple device before, during, and after class—so you want to plan your infrastructure to accommodate a large number of devices in a given area.

 Good Wi-Fi design begins with assessing how the network is used.
-Talking to teachers, administrators, and technology staff is the first step in determining user needs.
+Start by talking to teachers, administrators, and technology staff to determine user needs.
 An RF site survey is an important part of this process.
-It is recommended practice to design the network with the actual client device that will be deployed in mind.
-The site survey should also be validated after the final deployment to ensure adequate coverage, capacity, and bandwidth have been achieved.
+Another good practice is to design the network with the actual client device that will be deployed in mind.
+After the final deployment, validate the site survey to make sure adequate coverage, capacity, and bandwidth have been achieved.